asyml/forte/docs/ontology_generation.md

     * The `<package_name>` is used to generate the package directory tree.
 If it is not provided, it is assumed to be `ft.onto`..
     * The `<module_name>` would be the generated file name in which the entry would be placed.
     * The `<entry_name>` would be used as the generated class name.
  * The `type: str`: Defines the base class of the entry class.
-All the user-defined entries should inherit either any of the base entries (defined in top.py) or one of the other user-defined entries.
+All the user-defined entries should inherit either any of the base entries or one of the other user-defined entries.
 The parent class would be used to initialize the arguments of the *\_\_init__* function.
  * `description: Optional[str]`: String description of the entry to be used as the docstring of the generated Python class if provided.
  * `properties: Optional[Dict]`: List of attributes that would be used as instance variables of the generated class.
 Each keyword for the properties is defined in the next section.